dventura3/system-design/README.md

 - **PUT**: Replaces all current representations of the target resource with the request payload.
 - **DELETE**: Deletes the specified resource.
 - **PATCH**: Applies partial modifications to a resource.
+- **OPTIONS**: This can be used to test the allowed HTTP methods for a request, or to determine whether a request would succeed when making a CORS preflighted request.

 **HTTP response codes**